-We focus on post-sentencing criminal practice, bringing to bear our experience, skills, and creativity to every case as if it is our only case.
+Erica focuses on post-sentencing criminal practice, bringing to bear her experience, skills, and creativity.

 If you were convicted after October 1, 1995, you have ten years from the date you were sentenced to file.
 You must be incarcerated, on parole, or on probation.
 You may amend with additional claims after you file and you are guaranteed a hearing.
 The hearing will be before a different judge than the judge who presided over your trial or plea.
 Typically, if you are successful, you will receive a new trial.
 If you successfully raise ineffective assistance for failing to file a motion for modification of sentence, you win the right to file that motion belatedly.
 If your post conviction is denied, you have the right to file an Application for Leave to Appeal with the Court of Special Appeals.
 If you win, the prosecution has the right to file an Application for Leave to Appeal.